 Oregon Massage Liability Insurance Guidelines

-Massage therapy is fast becoming one of the most recognized alternative treatment options that will be paid for by many insurance companies.
+Massage therapy is fast becoming one of the most recognized alternative treatment options.
 Because of this, people looking for a career or a career change that offers good pay are considering becoming massage therapists (MTs).
 There are several factors to consider when someone is thinking about becoming a massage professional in Oregon.

 Massage Liability Insurance

-• Professional Liability.
-This is the malpractice portion of the insurance policy, where someone claims negligence or fault on the part of the massage therapist.
+• Professional Liability: Someone claims negligence or fault on the part of the massage therapist.

-• General Liability.
-This coverage is also known as “slip and fall” insurance.
+• General Liability: AKA “slip and fall” insurance.

 • Products Liability.
-This covers when there are allegations of reactions to products.
+Covers allegations of reactions to products.